raystubbs/zero/doc/StateManagement.md

 to `(<< :my-injector arg1 arg2 (<< :my-other-injector arg3))`.

-Injections are cached, so if the same injection with the same args is seen within the form undergoing injection; the action injection handler will only be invoked once, and the result reused.
+Injections are cached, so if the same injection with the same args is seen within the form undergoing injection; the injection handler will only be invoked once, and the result reused.

 ## Actions